headout/api-docs/conventions/deprecated/api-naming-scheme.md

 ##### Definition

-Resource specifies a particular model which has it's own identity.
-Typically a resource will always have a `id` and it will make sense to refer these resources by their IDs and do operations over them.
+Resource specifies a particular model which has its own identity.
+Typically, a resource will always have a `id` and it will make sense to refer these resources by their IDs and do operations over them.

 ##### Usage